SimonWhoSaid/CCNA-Labs/Labs/DNS configuration on Cisco routers and the ARP cache.md

 >?Success rate is 80 percent (4/5), round-trip min/avg/max = 0/0/0 ms

 ## Router 1 Examining ARP Cache
+To show the ARP cache of a router you must enter the command show arp in privleged exec mode.

+When viewing the ARP table for R1 it only shows the IP and MAC addresses of R1 10.10.10.1
+R2 10.10.10.2
+DNS Server 10.10.10.10

 # Router 2
 ## Router 2 Configuring DNS Server